vinhta1/cmpm-121-final/README.md

 ## Outlook
 ### What do we hope to accomplish
+We hope to create a functional game that incorporates all of the assignment requirements, while also allowing the player to have fun.
+Alongside this, we would also like to include this game on our individual portfolios, and showcase our individual efforts and work.
 - We hope to make a game that exists
 - Something fun
 - Something to add to our individual portfolios
 ### What is the hardest/riskiest part of this
+The hardest part of this project would be managing various tasks and responsibilities across team members.
+It can be difficult to coordinate times to host team meetings, as well as ensuring everyone contributes equally to the project.
+Another challenge would be to handle the random requirement, and change the project to suit it.
+In that same vein, it might be difficult to handle tasks that may be too difficult given our current skill level and develop them within the assignment’s deadline.
 - Working and coordinating with a team.
 - Finishing the project requirements on time.
 - Dealing with the random requirements.
 - Taking on bits that might be too difficult for current skill level within deadline.
 ### What are we hoping to learn from this
+We aim to develop our ability to collaborate effectively, both in real-time and asynchronously, while making meaningful contributions to the game's codebase.
+We aim to follow best practices by writing clean, maintainable code, focusing on implementing coding patterns and ensuring modularity throughout our project.
+We hope to learn version control more efficiently and commit on a regular basis, and follow best practices including formatting our code and refactoring.
 - How to work on a game simultaneously and asynchronously so that we can work on our own and not have any bottlenecks.
 - How to format a game to be extendable and modular within its code
 - Version control and committing practices